jamesma100/jamesma100.github.io/_posts/2024-04-23-kafka-consistency-demystified.md

 Note that I used the word "increase" and "safer" to describe persistence, and never "safe" or "guarantee."
 This is because persistence is never absolute.
-Even getting a successful return from `fsync()` doesn't guarantee persistence, as your disk likely stores data in its track cache until enough data has accumulated, rather than potentially waiting for a full revolution of a disk platter on every read.
+Even getting a successful return from `fsync()` [doesn't guarantee persistence](https://dl.acm.org/doi/10.1145/2367376.2367378), as your disk likely stores data in its track cache until enough data has accumulated, rather than potentially waiting for a full revolution of a disk platter on every write.

 We could even go one step further and assume data is physically on storage media (magnetic tape, NAND chip, etc.), but your data center burns down and all your disks are destroyed.
 This is a rather absurd hypothetical, but the takeaway here is that the meaning of persistence depends on context and interpretation.

 Going back to Kafka, we can see that the last replica standing issue can only occur because Kafka doesn't flush on every write, but rather relies on rollback and recovery after a crash.
+For more about crash consistency, check out this great [piece](https://queue.acm.org/detail.cfm?id=2801719) in which the authors (my university professors!) found a surprising number of bugs in modern applications.

 ### Uncommitted inconsistencies
 Note that so far we've only discussed inconsistencies of _committed_ data - uncommitted data can still be inconsistent.